krishkalai07/SchoolWork/BBUS220/Chapter4.md

 ## Cross-Price Elasticity of Demand
 - Subsitutes and complements affect demand
-- Cross-proice elasticity of demand
+- Cross-price elasticity of demand
   - ε = %ΔQa / %ΔQd
 - sign of cross-price elasticity shows relationship between the goals
   - Noramal ε < 0